 Making Digital Work For You

-Companies have been urged to 'digitalise” or risk getting left behind but while many accept this as a reality, the precept is at best confusing and at worst unclear for those eager to act.
+Companies have been urged to 'digitalise' or risk getting left behind but while many accept this as a reality it is not easy.

 It was to uncover their truths that we initiated a study to examine the reality of digital in today’s workplace.
 It was our aim to understand the implication of digital technologies for companies, how it is being incorporated into organisations, what managers and their boards expect of digital, and how it is truly changing the way business is conducted.